Cape Town Northern Suburbs

 And you will feel relieved living outside of the big city if you are not a fan of the hustle and bustle of big cities and here you can enjoy the relaxed pace of life in these little suburbs where the residents still enjoy braais with their neighbors on weekends.

-The Northern Suburbs are definitely home to mostly Afrikaans speaking families, but there is a growing international community living in these beautiful green suburbs too, as these suburbs are still one of the safest around Cape Town.
+The Northern Suburbs are definitely home to mostly Afrikaans speaking families, but most of them are bilingual (Afrikaans, English) and there is a growing international community living in these beautiful green suburbs too, so communication in English is easy.
+Many expats choose living in these northern suburbs as these are among the safest around Cape Town.
 It is here where kids still walk to school or ride their bikes in the streets.
+And if you do not have to commute far for work, say your office is located in Bellville or Century City, this is a good choice and you will find great housing options where you get value for your money.

 You will also find many little delis where you will get your favorite foreign food.
 Not to forget the fabulous Fruit and Veg City in Willowbridge with its huge international food market where you will get Belgian chocolates, Swedish bread, German pretzels, French Cheeses or American sauces.
 There are many wonderful restaurants, hotel accomodation and plenty of friendly bed and breakfasts for a more personal atmosphere to be found in the Cape Town Northern Suburbs.